 One’s whose intellect and mental faculties are not captivated by the fruits of actions and inactions, what can death that appears uneasy and scared and made of straw do to that wise man in this world?
 Hence King!
 It is imperative to destroy the primal cause for contemplation and desires in matters of illusory nature that is ignorance and lack of discrimination and deem all other worldly matters as unimportant and irrelevant and give up all thoughts about them.

-The antarātmā – Self that resides within your body becomes captured by illusion and takes the form of krodh – anger, pramad – lack of discrimination, foolishness, carelessness, delirium and hallucinations and death.
+The antarātmā (Self that resides within your body) becomes captured by illusion and takes the form of krodh, pramad and death.
 The one who is steady in his contemplation on the Self and Supreme Knowledge and knows and realizes that death occurs because of illusion will never fear death in this world.
-Death will self-destruct when it comes near him just like how a man who abides by the principles of dharma and death comes to the jurisdiction of death”.
+Death will self-destruct when it comes near him just like how a man who abides by the principles of dharma and death comes to the jurisdiction of death.”

-Sanatsujatha said, “King!
-An ignorant man resides in this manner in the different lokas and the Vedas speak of the various uses of these actions and sacrifices but a man who renunciates all the fruits of actions and inactions through the path of jnāna will cross over all other paths becoming the Paramātmā swaroopa – the Supreme Self and attains the Paramātma – the Supreme Self only”.
+Sanatsujatha Paramarshi said, “King!
+An ignorant man resides in this manner in the different lokas and the Vedas speak of the various uses of these actions and sacrifices but a man who renunciates all the fruits of actions and inactions through the path of jnāna will cross over all other paths becoming the Paramātmā swaroopa (Supreme Self) and attains the Paramātma (Supreme Self) only.”

 Dhrutharashtra said, “All-knowing One!
-If the Paramātmā – the Supreme Self gradually manifests ITself as the wholesome and complete form of this universe, then who rules over that birthless ancient Person?
+If the Paramātmā gradually manifests ITself as the wholesome and complete form of this universe, then who rules over that birthless ancient Person?
 What is the reason for Him to manifest in this form and what happiness does He derive from it?
-Kindly explain these to me”.
+Kindly explain these to me.”

 Sanatsujatha Paramarshi said, “From this question of yours, a marked distinction is drawn between a jeeva and Brahma and if accepted will be taken as a big blunder in opposition to the Vedas.
-That is, because of the connection to the infinite maya – illusion, there continues to remain a connection to desirous happiness and others.
-In spite of that connection, the significance and stature of the jeeva does not killed because a jeeva takes on various bodies due to the connection to maya – illusion.
+That is, because of the connection to the infinite maya (illusion), there continues to remain a connection to desirous happiness and others.
+In spite of that connection, the significance and stature of the jeeva does not get killed because a jeeva takes on various bodies due to the connection to maya.

-Bhagawan, who is the nithyaswaroopa – Supreme eternal form creates this cosmic universe with the help of the Parabrahma maya.
-That maya – illusion is the force and energy of that Parabrahma.
+Bhagawan, who is the nithyaswaroopa (Supreme eternal form) creates this cosmic universe with the help of the Parabrahma maya.
+That maya is the force and energy of that Parabrahma.
 This has been known and accepted by the great saints and yogis.
-The Vedas have been sanctioned on this exposition”.
+The Vedas have been sanctioned on this exposition.”